 More about Lindsey.
 Definitely not “need to know”…

-- I tend to stumble frequently when walking the dog–I’m gazing up at beautiful large trees.
+- When walking my tiny rescued pup I tend to stumble frequently.
+I’m gazing up at beautiful large trees.
 (I often pat them, but only occasionally hug.)

-- We regularly “adopt” university students far from home–China and Singapore so far.
-They really enrich our lives.
+- I’ve “adopted” university students far from home–3 from China and 1 from Singapore so far.
+They have really enriched my life.

 - The Great Lakes and the mighty Mississippi River inspire total awe and I visit every chance I get.

-Over a period of almost 30 years, Dr. McGuire has contributed to numerous books and published on aging, aging education, promoting positive attitudes about aging with children, and aging as portrayed in early children’s literature in journals including: Childhood Education, Journal of School Nursing, and Educational Gerontology.
+Over a period of more than 30 years, Dr. McGuire has contributed to numerous books and published on aging, aging education, promoting positive attitudes about aging with children, and aging as portrayed in early children’s literature in journals including: Childhood Education, Journal of School Nursing, and Educational Gerontology.

-Click on button below for Lindsey’s LinkedIn profile:
+Click on the button below for Lindsey’s LinkedIn profile: